Numerals

 - Ili kantas al si. – They are singing to themselves.

-si is used only in referring to a third-person subject.
-It is never itself the subject of a sentence.
+si is used only for a third-person subject, and is never itself the subject of a sentence.
 Compare:

 - Mi rigardas min. – I look at myself.